 What is the difference between a closed-hole flute and an open-hole flute?

-A closed-hole flute has keys with solid covers, while an open-hole flute has keys with holes in the center.
+A closed-hole flute has keys with solid covers, while an open-hole flute has holes in the center.
 Open-hole flutes require more finger dexterity and are often used by intermediate or advanced players.
 Beginners generally start with a closed-hole flute.

 What is the best material for a beginner flute?